Anglican Communion Ministries

 The Anglican Communion Office is located in London near Paddington Station in the central area of the city.
 The staff, led by the Secretary General, implements the ongoing work of Instruments of Communion, with principal areas of ministry being, Theological Education, Mission, Communication, Ecumenical and Inter-Faith Concerns.
 The ACO facilitates meetings and serve as staff for various international gatherings … More

-The Anglican Communion is privileged to have a presence at the United Nations in New York with additional work in Switzerland. … More
+The Anglican Communion is represented at the United Nations both in New York and Geneva. … More

 The work of the department for Unity Faith and Order covers a vast array of international dialogues as well as providing the framework for the creation of official reports and presentations.
 The Communion, through the Anglican Consultative Council, is in dialogue with Christians in Roman Catholic, Old Catholic, Orthodox and Protestant traditions … More